Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using $J/\psi \to p \pi^{-}\bar{n}$

 Scattering experiments are fundamental tools for probing the internal structure of nucleons, with the choice of particle source playing a pivotal role.
 Antineutrons possess a sufficiently long lifetime to serve as a viable particle source.
 However, since their discovery~\cite{Cork:1957nu}, antineutrons have rarely been utilized due to the significant challenges associated with their production and control.
 Despite these difficulties, antineutron beams offer unique advantages, such as the absence of Coulomb corrections and the purity of the $I = 1$ state in the $\bar{n}p$ system, which simplifies the analysis of isospin-dependent effects~\cite{allReview}.

 To date, the most effective antineutron sources have been achieved at the BNL E-767 experiment~\cite{BNL}, with momenta ranging from 100~MeV/$c$ to 500~MeV/$c$, and the CERN OBELIX experiment~\cite{OBELIX}, with momenta ranging from 50~MeV/$c$ to 400~MeV/$c$.
-These enable the investigation of a wide range of physics topics, from nuclear physics to hadron spectroscopy, albeit with limited statistical significance.
 Both facilities produced antineutron sources through the charge-exchange process $\bar{p}p \to n \bar{n}$.
 Despite the experimental insights obtained, this method has notable drawbacks: the antineutron production rates remain low, and achieving precise control over their momenta and directions poses significant technical challenges.
-These drawbacks underscore the need to improve the quality and efficiency of antineutron beam production.
+Significantly, experimental data for $\bar{n}p$ annihilation cross sections are currently non-existent for antineutron momenta exceeding 800~MeV/$c$.
+This higher-momentum region, extending up to 1174~MeV/$c$ in this study, represents a critical transition zone where the relevant degrees of freedom shift from mesons and nucleons to quarks and gluons in Quantum Chromodynamics.
+Our work provides the first measurements in this previously unexplored energy regime, filling a long-standing experimental vacuum and marking the first such observation at an $e^+e^-$ collider.
+These results offer unique and essential benchmarks for the development of future $N\bar{N}$ interaction models.